AnneDane/airdcpp-tthblock-extension/README.md

 # TTH Blocker Extension for AirDC++

-**Version**: 1.20.44
+**Version**: 1.20.56
-**Description**: A powerful extension for AirDC++ that prevents downloading files based on their TTH (Tiger Tree Hash) values.
+**Description**: A extension for AirDC++ that prevents downloading files based on their TTH (Tiger Tree Hash) values.
 Block specific files by adding their TTHs to a custom blocklist or use pre-curated third-party blocklists from GitHub for advanced content filtering.
 Ideal for personal use or managing large-scale blocklists.

 ## Features
 - **Block Downloads by TTH**: Automatically prevents queuing files with TTHs listed in enabled blocklists.